Start the Project#

 Running Local Servers#

-.
+This method requires two terminals as both Backend and Frontend operate in "foreground mode".
 It's optimal for local development due to its swift change and restart cycle.
 However, accessing each server on their internal ports can lead to CORS issues in real-world deployments.

 Starting the Backend#